Jack Nevin at the Hobart Gaol 1860s

 Copyright © KLW NFC Imprint Private Collection 2009

-Thomas Nevin’s long time friend and partner Samuel Clifford (b.
-1827-d.1890) used the same paper and framing for an exhibition of 100 stereoscopic views at Melbourne’s 1866 Intercolonial Exhibition.
+Prolific stereographer Samuel Clifford (1827-1890), Thomas J. Nevin’s long time friend and partner, used the same paper and framing for an exhibition of 100 stereoscopic views at Melbourne’s 1866 Intercolonial Exhibition.
 Clifford’s association with the Gaol was long-standing: between 1851 and 1856 he was the storekeeper at the Hobart Town Prisoners’ Barracks (Kerr, 1992:164), the subject of these three views below.
-Clifford reprinted many of Nevin's commercial negatives after 1876 for his former private clientele.
+Clifford reprinted many of Thomas J. Nevin's commercial negatives for his former private clientele after 1876 on Nevin joining the civil service as full-time Keeper of the Hobart Town Hall.

 “Monogram in ink on left side of verso, with [J.P.
 Ball] in pencil, probably printed by G.T.
 Stilwell”